MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-overview.md

 The tutorials in this section cover an area where you can learn to build a visually pleasing, secure and functioning Power Pages site linked to business information stored in Dataverse.

-Each tutorial builds on knowledge and skills covered in each tutorial step, so it's beneficial to complete the tutorials in order.
+Each tutorial builds on knowledge and skills covered in a previous tutorial step, so it's beneficial to complete the tutorials in order.

 ## Prerequisites